 Failure to meet this DBE participation level will not by itself be the basis for disqualification or determination of noncompliance with this policy.
 However, it is incumbent on the Bidder/Proposer to submit appropriate documentation to demonstrate that a "good faith effort" was made to reach out to DBEs.
 Failure to submit the requested good faith effort documentation within three days of notification by LAWA or failure to pass good faith effort evaluation will render the bid/proposal non-responsive and will result in its rejection.

 A "small business concern" as defined by the Small Business Administration, that is at least 51% owned by one or more socially and economically disadvantaged individuals and the management and daily business operations are controlled by one or more of these socially and disadvantaged owners.
 These firms are essentially the same as Minority Business Enterprises (MBEs) and Women Business Enterprises (WBEs) except that the size of the firm is also a factor.
 Federally-funded or federally-assisted projects use DBEs rather than MBE and WBEs.
 The qualifying size of a firm depends on the type of industry.

-- DBE Program
+- DBE Program (currently under revision)

 - Special Notice to Potential Primes

 - MBE/WBE/DBE Certification Application and Information